FAQs

 All ride timings will be published in your Rider Pack, which will be sent to you before the event.

-All riders are responsible for themselves during the event, including making arrangements to get back to the start if necessary.
-However, there is an emergency ‘Rider Control/ number you can call, and we will try to assist and advise on how to resolve your problem.
-We also have emergency motorbike riders around the course of all four rides.
-We do not however provide a ‘Sag Wagon’ service to pick up those riders who drop out or carry equipment.
-There are trained bike mechanics at our major feed stations and the ride start.
+All riders are responsible for themselves during the event, including making your own arrangements to get back to the start if necessary.
+There is an emergency ‘Ride Control’ number you can call, and we will try to assist and advise on how to resolve your problem.
+We also have emergency motorbike riders around the course of all four routes who will endeavour to assist you.
+Note that we do not provide a ‘Broom Wagon’ services to pick up those riders who drop out.

 Are there facilities for Spectators?

-There will be space for spectators and friends to cheer on the riders when they depart and return to the ‘Ride Village’ at Bowlee as well as roadside throughout the course.
+There will be space for spectators and friends to cheer on the riders when they depart and return to the ‘Ride Village’ at Bowlee as well as at the roadside throughout the course(s).
+The ‘Ride Village’ will have facilities for spectators and riders to relax and buy food and refreshments

 What's The Score